squirrelplays/pistachio/README.md

 ## Configuration Instructions

-Update `config.py` to match your OOTP save:
+You need to update `config.py` to match your OOTP save in these areas and then save the file:

 - `filepath`: Path to your CSV exports from OOTP
 - `export_filepath`: Folder for saving HTML outputs